ke7lvb/sonnen_battery/README.md

 Simple driver to retrieve the current status of your Sonnen Battery

 Written for Sonnen Core.
-Should work with other models.
+Might work with other models.

 Requires only local IP address of your Sonnen battery

-Refreshes data up to once per minute

 # Setup Instructions:
 1. Install the driver